prairie-guy/parallel_zip/README.md

 # parallel_zip

-**A Python wrapper for GNU parallel that transforms complex shell workflows into elegant, readable code using nearly shell syntax (no delimiter hell).
-Features parameter substitution, environment substitution, and cross-product generation.
-Perfect for embedding shell scripts into Jupyter or Python.
-Useful for bioinformatics and data science.***
+**A Python wrapper for GNU parallel that naturally embeds complex shell code into Python Scripts or Jupyter Notebooks (no delimiter hell).
+Features parameter substitution, environment substitution, and cross-product generation (to replace shell loops).
+Useful for bioinformatics and data science pipelines running third-party Unix Programs**

 **Author**: C. Bryan Daniels (quendor_at_nandor.net)